ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 **2:** Verify that data is being sent to the target OMS workspace

 1. Go to the OMS dashboard that we used to setup CA above.
-2. In the 'Search' window, enter Type=AzSDK_CL Source_s=CC.
+2. In the 'Search' window, enter Type=AzSK_CL Source_s=CC.
 Source will be changed to 'CA' in future.
 3. You should see results similar to the below:

  ![04_CA_OMS](../Images/04_CA_OMS.PNG)

-Once CA is setup in the subscription, an app team can start leveraging the OMS Solution from AzSDK as a one-stop dashboard for visibility of security state.
+Once CA is setup in the subscription, an app team can start leveraging the OMS Solution from AzSK as a one-stop dashboard for visibility of security state.
 Please follow the steps in the OMS solution setup (in Alerting & Monitoring sub-section of this notebook) to enable that part.

 [Back to top…](Readme.md#contents)
 ### Continuous Assurance - how it works (under the covers)
 The CA feature is about tracking configuration drift.
-This is achieved by enabling support for running AzSDK SVTs/SS-Health via automation runbook.
+This is achieved by enabling support for running AzSK SVTs/SS-Health via automation runbook.

 The CA installation script that sets up CA creates the following resources in your subscription:

-- Resource group (Name : AzSDKRG) :-
+- Resource group (Name : AzSKRG) :-
 To host all the Continuous Assurance artifacts
-- Storage account (Format : azsdkYYYYMMDDHHMMSS) :- To store the daily results of CA scans.
-The storage account is named with a timestamp-suffix applied to 'azsdk'(e.g. azsdk20170420111140)
+- Storage account (Format : azskYYYYMMDDHHMMSS) :- To store the daily results of CA scans.
+The storage account is named with a timestamp-suffix applied to 'azsk'(e.g. azsk20170420111140)
 - Azure AD App and Service Principal :- This is used as the runtime identification of the automation runbook.
 Adds SPN to 'Reader' role on the subscription and contributor role on the resource group containing Automation Account.
-- Automation Account (Name : AzSDKContinuousAssurance) :- Creates the following assets within the Automation Account,
+- Automation Account (Name : AzSKContinuousAssurance) :- Creates the following assets within the Automation Account,
-   - Runbook (Name : Continuous_Assurance_Runbook) - To download/update Azure/AzSDK modules and scan subscription/app resource groups
+   - Runbook (Name : Continuous_Assurance_Runbook) - To download/update Azure/AzSK modules and scan subscription/app resource groups
    - Variables
       - AppResourceGroupNames
       - OMSWorkspaceId